 Remote Database Access

-WP Engine provides access to an install’s database via phpMyAdmin in the User Portal.
-In some cases though, you may prefer an alternate method of running SQL queries against your website.
-This can be done using SSH Gateway or with a remote database management tool.
+WP Engine provides access to an install’s database via phpMyAdmin in the User Portal, instead of offering cPanel.
+In some cases though, an alternate method of running SQL queries remotely on a website’s database may be preferred.
+The database can be access remotely with SSH Gateway, or with a remote database management tool that supports SSH connections.

 SSH Gateway

 SSH Gateway is secure shell access which allows a user to run wp db query without allowlisting any IPs or using any additional MySQL programs.
-The wp db query command is part of the open source WordPress software package, and allows you to run a SQL query against the database information supplied in the wp-config.php file.
+The wp db query command is part of the open source WordPress software package, and allows the running of a SQL query against the database information supplied in the wp-config.php file.

 Learn more about wp db query here.

-Before you can run a query, you will need to connect to your website’s root directory using SSH Gateway.
-If you haven’t connected to this feature yet, the step by step process can be found in our SSH Gateway article.
+Before a query can be run, connect to the website’s root directory using SSH Gateway.
+The step-by-step process for new connections can be found in the SSH Gateway article.

-Once you have access to SSH Gateway the process will look like this:
+Running a query on SSH Gateway will look like this:

 1. Connect to SSH Gateway: